liangb-dev/SortingAlgorithms/README.md

 # SortingAlgorithms

 A collection of common sorting algorithms for practice.
-Each is written in its own class and implements a common interface - <i>SortingAlgorithm</i> - and the common method - <i>sort()</i>, which looks something like this:
+Each is written in its own class and implements a common interface - <a href=/src/SortingAlgorithm.java>SortingAlgorithm</a> - and the common method - <i>sort()</i>, which looks something like this:
 ```java
 1    public void sort() {